MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/implementing-a-ui-for-configuring-apo-effects.md

 Microsoft supplies an enhancements property page for the Sound applet on the Control Panel.
 This is the default property page that is associated with the system-supplied system effects APO.
 Vendors can replace this default property page with a custom page by implementing and registering a custom property page provider.

-See [About Property Sheets](https://go.microsoft.com/fwlink/p/?linkid=106006) and [Replacing the Default Property Page](replacing-the-default-property-page.md) for information about how to replace the enhancements property page.
+See [About Property Sheets](https://go.microsoft.com/fwlink/p/?linkid=106006) for information about how to replace the enhancements property page.

 To design and implement the custom property page provider, perform the following steps.